 But still, many organizations rely on lengthy emails to communicate.
 Sometimes straying from what’s comfortable sounds risky, but luckily it’s never been easier to incorporate video into your internal communications plan.

 Video is the perfect solution to keep teams engaged and updated on new developments because it is way more interactive and personable than reading a long email.
-Not to mention, numerous studies show that email is not the most effective form of communication.
+Not to mention, numerous studies show that email is not the most effective form of employee communication.
 (Learn more about emails in this post: How to Get Your Employees to Read Your Emails.)

 If you are wondering how to integrate video into your internal communication strategy, consider some of the following: